-The Finnish R&D center will be a key driver in HUAWEI’s research and development of new technologies for mobile devices.
+The Finnish R&D centre will be a key driver in HUAWEI’s research and development of new technologies for mobile devices.
 Initial projects will focus on software development

-for smartphones, tablets and rich-media devices, optimizing the user experience of existing operating systems such as Android and Windows Phone 8.
-From the outset, HUAWEI plans to recruit 30 employees for the center, with the goal of hiring more than 100 employees over five years.
+for smartphones, tablets and rich-media devices, optimising the user experience of existing operating systems such as Android and Windows Phone 8.
+From the outset, HUAWEI plans to recruit 30 employees for the centre, with the goal of hiring more than 100 employees over five years.

 "We believe the key to building our brand is to provide consumers with a reliable and differentiated user experience," said Kenneth Fredriksen, Vice-President, HUAWEI Central, Eastern and Nordic Europe.
 "The open and innovative environment in Finland is an ideal place for HUAWEI to strengthen our global R&D capabilities for devices, creating opportunities for both HUAWEI and the Finnish elecommunications industry."